What is Rhinoplasty Surgery?

-Rhinoplasty, also known as nose surgery, is the reshaping of the nose.
-Rhinoplasty is one of the most common plastic surgery procedures.
-During nose surgery, he surgeon is able to reshape, reduce or augment a patient’s nose for cosmetic, and sometimes functional, purposes.
-Rhinoplasty patients are treated for a variety of reasons, including:
+Rhinoplasty, also known as a nose job, is the reshaping of the nose.
+A nose job is one of the most common plastic surgery procedures, and the most prominent feature on our face.
+During nose surgery in our Pinole & Larkspur, CA offices, Dr. Serebrakian is able to reshape, reduce or augment a patient’s nose for cosmetic, and sometimes functional purposes.

 There are two methods for performing a rhinoplasty: open and closed.
 With both methods, the soft tissues covering the nose are gently lifted, and the bone and cartilage are sculpted to the desired shape.

 - Closed rhinoplasty or endonasal rhinoplasty: in this procedure all incisions are confined to the inside of the nostrils, resulting in no visible skin incisions.

 - Open rhinoplasty or external rhinoplasty: in this procedure, a very small incision is made between the nostrils on the underside of the nose.

 A revision rhinoplasty, also known as secondary rhinoplasty, is a procedure that corrects any damage or deformities caused by a previous operation.
 This procedure is known to be more difficult, as there is less natural cartilage to work with and there is more scarring due to the primary rhinoplasty.
 However, with a skilled surgeon, a revision rhinoplasty can actually improve the issues caused by the primary procedure, and patients can finally be happy with the appearance and functionality of their nose.
 Click here to learn more about revision rhinoplasty.

 There are a variety of reasons someone may have surgery, including:

 - Meet aesthetic goals